-During the quarter, the Company entered into an agreement with Aziyo Biologics, Inc. ("Aziyo") to expand the distribution of Aziyo's SimpliDerm product line.
-Under the agreement terms, Azyio will grant the Company certain non-exclusive rights in the United States to market, sell and distribute SimpliDerm for select use in reconstruction surgery.
+On March 22, 2023, the Company entered into an agreement with Aziyo Biologics, Inc. ("Aziyo") to expand the distribution of Aziyo's SimpliDerm ADM product line.
+Under the agreement terms, Azyio granted the Company certain non-exclusive rights in the United States to market, sell and distribute SimpliDerm for select use in reconstruction surgery.
+The Company began commercial sales of the SimpliDerm product in the second quarter of 2023.